-DPP3 only reaches high levels in the circulation if significant cell injury occurs (6).
-Interestingly, until now, high cDPP3 levels were mainly described in different etiologies of circulatory shock, including sepsis, cardiogenic shock and severe burn-injury (7, 8, 22, 23).
-Apart from circulatory shock, high cDPP3 levels also appear to be induced by major surgical trauma, albeit less sustained than during circulatory shock (11, 24).
+DPP3 only reaches high levels in the circulation if significant cell injury occurs [6].
+Interestingly, until now, high cDPP3 levels were mainly described in different etiologies of circulatory shock, including sepsis, cardiogenic shock and severe burn injury [7, 8, 22, 23].
+Apart from circulatory shock, high cDPP3 levels also appear to be induced by major surgical trauma, albeit less sustained than during circulatory shock [11, 24].
 However, both these mechanisms cannot readily explain the sustained high cDPP3 levels observed in our critically ill COVID-19 cohort.
 While close to 50% of patients required a low dose of vasopressor therapy, the majority of the cohort did not meet circulatory shock definitions.
-Moreover, observational studies describe circulatory shock in less than 20% of critically ill COVID-19 patients (25).
+Moreover, observational studies describe circulatory shock in <20% of critically ill COVID-19 patients [25].
 Thus, the absence of shock makes it unlikely that cellular lysis induced by tissue hypoperfusion is the main cause of cDPP3 release in our cohort.
-DPP3 is however also expressed in different pulmonary tissues (26).
+DPP3 is however also expressed in different pulmonary tissues [26].
 Putatively, the increasing cDPP3 levels observed in our study are associated with pulmonary cell damage, incurred because of the ongoing infection, as well as ventilator-associated pulmonary injury.
-Interestingly, a recent study that investigated endothelial pulmonary injury biomarkers described markers already peaking at ICU admission(27).
-All these endothelial injury markers subsequently only decreased up until the second week of ICU admission (27).
+Interestingly, a recent study that investigated endothelial pulmonary injury biomarkers described markers already peaking at ICU admission [27].
+All these endothelial injury markers subsequently only decreased up until the second week of ICU admission [27].
 These results make it unlikely that COVID-19-induced pulmonary endothelial injury alone can explain the further increase in cDPP3 levels observed after 1 week of ICU admission.
 Another possible source of high cDPP3 levels could be liver cell damage.
-Hepatocytes are known to contain large amounts of DPP3 (26).
-Moreover, cDPP3 levels were already found to correlate with the severity of liver failure in a cohort of liver-cirrhosis patients (28), as well as liver SOFA-scores in sepsis patients (7, 29).
+Hepatocytes are known to contain large amounts of DPP3 [26].
+Moreover, cDPP3 levels were already found to correlate with the severity of liver failure in a cohort of liver cirrhosis patients [28], as well as liver sequential organ failure assessment (SOFA) scores in sepsis patients [7, 29].
 In accordance, we describe notable associations between cDPP3 levels and the transaminases ALAT and ASAT.
-However, transaminases have been described as poor measures of liver function disorder during critical illness, rather reflecting overall disease severity (30).
-Also, significant correlations between cDPP3 and bilirubin, a measure of hepatic dysfunction with higher specificity, were not present.
-Therefore, correlations between cDPP3 and transaminases might well be explained because they are markers of general cellular damage.
-This would mean they are associated with disease severity, rather than being associated with a specific hepatic origin.
+However, transaminases have been described as poor measures of liver function disorder during critical illness, rather reflecting overall disease severity [30].
+Also, significant correlations between cDPP3 and bilirubin, a measure of hepatic